alexmojaki/birdseye/README.md

 Any value of `num_samples` must have this structure.

-The values of the `big` dict are used when recording an expression directly (as opposed to recording a piece of an expression, e.g. an item of a list, which is just part of the tree that is viewed in the UI) outside of any loop.
-In this case more data is collected because using too much time or space is less of a concern.
+The values of the `big` dict are used when recording an expression directly (as opposed to recording a piece of an expression, e.g. an item of a list, which is just part of the tree that is viewed in the UI) outside of any loop or in the first iteration of all current loops.
+In these cases more data is collected because using too much time or space is less of a concern.
 Otherwise, the `small` values are used.
 The inner keys correspond to different types:

 - `attributes`: (e.g. `x.y`) collected from the `__dict__`.
 This applies to any type of object.
 - `dict` (or any instance of `Mapping`)